Vancouver Symphony Orchestra

 The Vancouver Symphony Orchestra (VSO) is a Canadian orchestra based in Vancouver, British Columbia.
 The VSO performs at the Orpheum, which has been the orchestra's permanent home since 1977.
 With an annual operating budget of $16 million, it is the third largest symphony orchestra in Canada and the largest performing arts organization in Western Canada.
 It performs 140 concerts per season.
 The VSO broadcasts annually on the Canadian Broadcasting Corporation.
 The orchestra is affiliated with the VSO School of Music, which was established in September 2011.
 Chamber music concerts by VSO musicians take place at Pyatt Hall on the VSO School of Music campus.

+Legal dispute involving Esther Hwang

+In 2025, the Vancouver Symphony Orchestra drew widespread media attention after it sent a cease-and-desist letter to violinist Esther Hwang, who had spoken publicly about a confidentiality agreement she signed with the orchestra related to a past sexual-assault complaint against a senior member of the ensemble.
+The letter, issued shortly after coverage in The Globe and Mail, cited alleged breaches of the agreement and stated that the VSO reserved the right to pursue legal action to enforce it.
+The orchestra stated that it had taken Hwang’s original allegations seriously, retained external investigators, and that the investigators found no evidence to substantiate claims of retaliation, and it denied that retaliation occurred.
+The situation prompted public backlash, including an online petition calling on the orchestra to refrain from legal action and to end its use of confidentiality agreements in cases of harassment and discrimination.